autocrypt/ame2016/README.md

     https://lists.mayfirst.org/mailman/listinfo/ame2016

-We are going to pre-discuss there and discuss logistcal questions.
+We are going to pre-discuss there and also discuss logistcal questions.

 ## code of conduct